leoyu037/docker_tutorial/README.md

   # From docker_tutorial/exercise-3/:
   > docker build -f toy-flask/Dockerfile -t toy-flask:0.0.2 toy-flask/

-  # -f: specify the path of the Dockerfile
+  # -f, --file: specify the path of the Dockerfile
   ```

 - In order for containers to communicate with each other, they must be in the